django/django/docs/community.rst

 * DjangoChannelsRestFramework_, a framework that providers DRF like consumers for channels.
 * ChannelsMultiplexer_, a JsonConsumer Multiplexer for channels.
 * DjangoChannelsIRC_, an interface server and matching generic consumers for IRC.
+* Apollo_, a real-time polling application for corporate and academic environments

 If you'd like to add your project, please submit a PR with a link and brief description.